HOQST: Hamiltonian Open Quantum System Toolkit: Introduction

-HOQST is developed following the Julia design philosophy ~\cite{al_julia_nodate}.
-We would like it to be as user-friendly as possible without compromising performance.
+HOQST is developed following the Julia design philosophy: we intend it to be as user-friendly as possible without compromising performance.
 Although there is room for optimization, the first release of HOQST features reliable and efficient implementations of several key master equations (MEs) adopted in the HQC field, together with a highly modularized framework suitable for future development.
 Since the HOQST project started as an attempt to build a tool to simulate quantum annealing, it displays a certain bias towards QA.
 However, we reemphasize that it is broadly applicable to open quantum systems evolving subject to any time-dependent Hamiltonian.

-This paper is organized as follows.
-In Sec.~\ref{sec:method} we briefly review the open system models and corresponding master equations supported by this package.
-In Sec.~\ref{sec:numerical_technique} we introduce several numerical techniques to speed up computations.
-In Sec.~\ref{sec:capability} we introduce the capabilities of HOQST and provide a comparison with other quantum simulators.
-In Sec.~\ref{sec:example} we provide examples to illustrate typical workflows of HOQST.
-We conclude in Sec.~\ref{sec:concl}, and provide various additional technical details in the Appendix.
+Besides the HOQST package itself, we provide error bounds on the MEs included.
+We also present examples to illustrate the typical workflows of HOQST.
+In particular, we focus on a three-qubit entanglement witness experiment performed using a quantum annealer~\cite{lanting_entanglement_2014}.
+Previous studies of open system models were unable to reproduce some of the key experimental features; we demonstrate that HOQST does now offer this capability.